Ivocin/Translation/React Conf 2018/React Today and Tomorrow - Part II.md

 All right, so these two things they're closely related, right.
 So one of them is the current value of the name state variable and the other is a function that lets us set the name state variable.
 And so because these things are closely related, I'm actually going to put them together as a pair of values.

 So I'm going to get them together from somewhere.
 So where do I get them from?
-From react local state.
-So how do I use react local state from a function component?
+From React local state.
+So how do I use React local state from a function component?
 Well, what if I could just use state.
 And past the initial state to specify it.

 Let's see if this works.
 Yeah, it works.